 The error of optimism dies in the crisis, but in dying it gives birth to an error of pessimism.
 This new error is born not an infant, but a giant.

 Third, exceedingly high valuation ends abruptly.
 And once it begins to collapse, high valuation eventually leads to low valuation.
 It takes about a decade to move from stupidly high valuation to idiotically low valuation, and two or more decades after that to reach a new peak.
-That’s because market theories evolve only one generation of investors at a time.
+That’s because each generation of investors remembers its mistakes and it takes a new generation to repeat them.